 The incident occurred at ~10:30 am, during disembarkation (from 5-day Bahamas itinerary), after a 25-year-old male passenger was arrested by US Customs officers for carrying a suspicious liquid in his baggage.
 The disembarkation was delayed as a hazmat technicians team boarded the ship for investigation.
 The terminal was reopened ~3 hours later.

 On December 30, 2009, a 52–year–old female passenger died ashore, while the ship was docked in call port George Town (Grand Cayman).
 The accident occurred at ~4 pm, on a MSC Cruises sponsored diving excursion.
 During the diving tour, the woman suddenly felt unwell and lost consciousness.
 Her husband alerted the tour operator’s staff.
 She was conveyed ashore after undertaking CPR, then immediately ambulanced to George Town Hospital, where was pronounced dead.

-On June 6, 2008, two cruise vessels – Poesia and Costa Classica (renamed to neoClassica in 2014) – collided in the harbor of call port Dubrovnik Croatia (Adriatic Sea, Central Mediterranean).
-The accident occurred after the MSC ship’s anchor line loosened and it drifted towards the Classica ship.
+On June 6, 2008, two cruise vessels – Poesia and Costa Classica (renamed Costa neoClassica in 2014, now Grand Classica) – collided in the harbor of port Dubrovnik Croatia (Adriatic Sea, Central Mediterranean).
+The accident occurred after the MSC ship’s anchor line loosened and the vessel drifted towards the Classica ship.
 No injuries were reported.
 The scheduled itineraries of both ships were not affected.

 You can add more details on reported here accident or submit new / your own MSC Poesia ship incident ("Cruise Minus" report) via CruiseMapper's contact form.